 Hali Rey creates in various media, both traditional and digital.
 She draws and paints in ink, watercolors, acrylics and oils, and creates prints, mainly intaglio with chine-collé.
 Her works include conceptual pieces in two and three dimensions, poetic texts, and narrative painting series.
 She is also interested in motion graphics and animation, and she has been working in partnership with contemporary composers on multimedia projects.

 She is deeply interested in the newest developments in science and technology, especially in how they relate to human existence.
 Her works often relate to philosophical questions, and read as unexpected, disquieting or paradoxical.

-Hali Rey has participated in exhibitions and multimedia performances in North America and Europe.
-Her work is in collections on both continents.
+Hali Rey has participated in exhibitions and multimedia performances in North America, Europe and Australia.
+Her work is in collections on these continents.